Tamsanqa743/Netflix-Landing-Page-Clone/README.md

 # General info

 This is a netflix landing page clone.
-It was deplyed using the Netlify platform.

 # Technologies